mitometa/yasa_classifier/README.md

 `01-extract_features.qmd` was run to extract features.
 An important note is that it uses a local version of `SleepStaging()` (`from staging import SleepStaging`) that differs from the implementation in `yasa`.
 This was included for reproducibility, though we have plans to include this version in `yasa` itself and will be no longer needed.

+update: resample mouse EEG/EMG recordings to 100 Hz for training to save time

 ### Train the model

 `02-train.qmd` was run to train on the 24 hour recordings.
 The outputs of this notebook are saved into `/output`.